 We then help get them involved in public and private advisory roles on clinical trial review committees, IRBs, and other research, policy, and health education-focused opportunities.

->

-> In 2017 and 2018, our disease areas of focus included Alzheimer’s disease, sarcopenia, atrial fibrillation, and chronic pain.
+Our disease areas of focus include age-related macular degeneration, Alzheimer’s disease, atrial fibrillation, chronic pain, heart valve disease, and sarcopenia.
 These disease areas of focus may change or expand in future years to additional conditions that align with the Alliance for Aging Research’s mission.

->

-> - Learn more about the 2017 SP&FCN Training
+- Learn more about the 2017 SP&FCN Training

 - Learn more about the 2018 SP&FCN Training